pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 * A non-OPS signature signs over everything that follows, including any other signatures.
 * An OPS signature construction without nesting flags signs over everything within the OPS construction (nesting).
-* To add multiple signatures over the same data without nesting, all OPS constructions *except* the innermost one have the nesting flag set, to *suppress* nesting.
+* To add multiple signatures over the same data without nesting, all OPS constructions (except possibly the innermost one) have the nesting flag set, to *suppress* nesting.
 * It is not clear what SHOULD happen if the nesting-suppression flag is set but no OPS packet follows.

-Counterproposal:
+Counterproposal 1:

 * To sign over a complete OpenPGP packet stream, it SHOULD be wrapped in a Literal packet and treated as a document.
 * An OpenPGP packet parser SHOULD NOT recursively descend into such a document; it is up to the application to decide whether to process the inner message by calling the parser again.

-* Otherwise, OPS signatures SHOULD be treated as if nesting is suppressed, and a new value SHOULD be used in the nesting octet to indicate "ignore any nested signatures".
-* The nesting octet should be promoted to a registry and the meaning of each flag specified.
+Counterproposal 2:

+* To sign over a complete OpenPGP packet stream, the default OPS behaviour SHOULD be used.

+In both cases, we wish to concretely specify the nesting behaviour.

 ### Signature Subject Encoding registry